Commitment to Excellence

 All of our K-10 special education classrooms are self-contained.
 Each teacher teaches reading, writing, math, science, art, social studies and PE.
 All materials are aligned with CA Standards and Frameworks.
 All teachers have earned valid Mild/Moderate Special Education credentials required for our CDE certification.

 We are members of both CAPSES (California Association of Private Special Education Schools) and the California Alliance of Child & Family Services, and they both assist us in monitoring updates from the California Commission on Teacher Credentialing and from CDE concerning on-going excellence in special education.
-Our School became WASC (Western Association of Schools & Colleges) accredited in March 2007.
-Download WASC Certificate.
+Our School first became WASC (Western Association of Schools & Colleges) accredited in March 2007.
+Link to WASC Certification.